Follow Your Calling to Help Others With Our Bachelor of Social Work Online

 Our students benefit from Walden’s 50+ years of experience in delivering distance education, and every BSW faculty member holds a doctoral degree.

 An engaging Skills Lab, video case studies, and other experiences help you acquire and practice sought-after skills in a safe and supportive environment.

 Move seamlessly from our BSW into our MSW program with the Advanced Standing Option.

 Get support in preparing for your state licensure exam, including a review of sample questions and important test-taking skills.

-Receive up to a $5,000 Walden Leading Social Change Grant if you reside in the U.S. and start this program on November 29, 2021.
+Receive up to a $4,000 Walden Leading Social Change Grant and Tech Fee waived for the first term if you reside in the U.S. and start this program on May 30, 2022.
 Contact one of our Enrollment Specialists to learn more.Get Started Now

 Degree Completion Requirements